-Lauren Manuel McShane of the Travel Manuel shares ten quirky stays to consider.
-Take a look.
+Here Lauren Manuel McShane of the Travel Manuel shares ten quirky stays to consider to get you started.

 Osfontein Guest Farm